1. Quickstart

 A Bayesian Belief Network (BBN) is defined as a pair (D, P), where

-• D is a directed acylic graph (DAG), and
+• D is a directed acyclic graph (DAG), and

 • P is a joint distribution over a set of variables corresponding to the nodes in the DAG.

-Creating a reasoning model involves defining the D and P. The BBN is then converted into a secondary structure called join tree [HD99] for probabilistic and interventional queries.
-Internally, the reasoning model uses Structural Causal Models (SCMs) for counterfactual queries [PGJ16].
+Creating a reasoning model involves defining the D and P. The BBN is then converted into a secondary structure called join tree [HD99] for probabilistic, interventional and counterfactual queries [PGJ16].

 1.1.
 Creating a model